-On March 26, Dianna Woodall pleaded guilty in U.S. District Court for the District of Columbia to one count of bank theft, and one count of aiding and abetting, for her role in cashing a $9,836 counterfeit check drawn on the account of Marine Engineers Beneficial Association (MEBA) District 1, located in Washington, D.C., along with the union's national headquarters.
-Woodall had been charged on March 13.
-Earlier, on March 6, Kenneth Marshall Jr. pleaded guilty in the same court to cashing two counterfeit checks totaling $18,851 drawn on the MEBA District 1 bank account.
-A union spokesman had indicated that Marshall, not a union member, engaged in identity theft.
-The prosecutions follow a joint probe by the FBI and the U.S. Labor Department's Office of Labor-Management Standards and Office of Inspector General.
+On June 12, Dianna Woodall was sentenced in U.S. District Court for the District of Columbia to three years of supervised probation and 100 hours of community service for participating in a scheme to cash a $9,836 counterfeit check drawn on a bank account of Marine Engineers Beneficial Association (MEBA) District 1, based in Washington, D.C.
+She also was ordered to pay full restitution.
+Woodall had pleaded guilty in March after being charged earlier than month.
+Another individual, Kenneth Marshall Jr., also had pleaded guilty in March to cashing two counterfeit checks totaling $18,851 drawn on that MEBA account.
+A union spokesman informed NLPC at the time that neither was a union member.
+The sentencing of Woodall follows a joint probe by the FBI and the U.S. Labor Department's Office of Labor-Management Standards and Office of Inspector General.

 On June 3, Aide Spade, former secretary-treasurer of American Federation of Government Employees Local 709, was indicted in U.S. District Court for the District of Colorado on four counts of concealing union disbursements to her.
 The Littleton-based union represents employees of the Colorado state prison system.
 The indictment comes six years after an audit by the Labor Department's Office of Labor-Management Standards (see pdf) showed a lack of documentation by Spade of credit card and other supposedly union-related expenses.